Emsalettin1/LuaScraper/README.md

 # LuaScraper

-LuaScraper is a simple command-line tool written in Lua for downloading the contents of a web page (HTTP or HTTPS) and saving it to a file.
+**LuaScraper** is a lightweight command-line tool built with Lua for downloading the contents of a web page (HTTP or HTTPS) and saving it to a file.

 ## Features

 - Supports both HTTP and HTTPS URLs
-- Saves the response body to a specified output file
+- Saves the response body to a specified output file and filepath
+- Command-line usage, no browser needed
 - Provides error messages for invalid input or network issues

 ## Used Libraries